 Last week I purchased a shiny new MacBook Air with an M2 processor.
 After I got all the standard stuff up and running, I set out to learn how to run SQL Server containers on this new hardware.
 This post shows you how to run SQL Server on Apple Silicon using colima.
 Colima is a container runtime that runs a Linux VM on your Mac.
 This Linux VM runs using the Virtualization framework hypervisor native in MacOS.

 This post introduces you to the Pure Storage FlashArray OpenMetrics Exporter.
 It shows you how to get started quickly using Docker Compose so you can monitor your Pure Storage FlashArray environment.
 I implemented this in Docker Compose since that handles all the implementation and configuration steps for you.
 It specifically configures Prometheus’ data source and a Grafana dashboard for monitoring.
-The monitoring stack First, let’s break down each element in this monitoring stack since several pieces come together to provide you with a monitoring platform.
+Tip: If you’re building a persistent monitoring solution, I suggest using a dedicated Linux server running Docker Engine (Server) for Linux.

 Yesterday in this post I described a method to correct permissions when upgrading a SQL Server 2017 container using Data Volumes to 2019’s non-root container on implementations that use the Moby or HyperKit VM.
 My friend Steve Jones’ on Twitter wondered if you could do this in one step by attaching a shell (bash) in the 2017 container prior to shutdown.
 Absolutely…let’s walk through that here in this post.
 I opted to use an intermediate container in the prior post out of an abundance of caution so that I was not changing permissions on the SQL Server instance directory and all of the data files while they were in use.